yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 > [!NOTE]
-> <P>DNS A records are also required for application pools consisting of only a single computer.
-Without a DNS A record, the application will be unable to receive inbound requests.</P>
+> DNS A records are also required for application pools consisting of only a single computer.
+Without a DNS A record, the application will be unable to receive inbound requests.